bsv-blockchain/cars-node/GETTING_STARTED.md

 ## 8. Customization and Monitoring

 - **Pricing:** Edit environment variables in `.env` for CPU, MEM, DISK, NET rates and `docker compose up -d`.
 - **Prometheus/Grafana:** You can integrate external Prometheus/Grafana to monitor resource usage and get deeper insights.
+Your Prometheus endpoint is publicly available at `https://prometheus.projects.example.com`.
+Strongly consider setting up authentication.
 - **Scaling Up:** For more load, increase VPS size or run MySQL and registry externally.
 Point `KUBECONFIG_FILE_PATH` to a remote Kubernetes cluster.
 Modify Helm charts for replication and horizontal pod autoscalers.

 ---